IMPOWR-ME Project 1: Trial of Yoga and Physical Therapy Onsite at Opioid Treatment Programs

 2. acute exacerbation of psychiatric conditions that preclude the ability to participate in the study (e.g., acute mania, active suicidality/homicidality, psychosis)

-3. CP related to malignancy
+3. cancer pain related to malignancy

 4. yoga practice or PT in the prior 60 days